 - Not fully organic.

 This mattress is CertiPUR-US certified, ensuring that the foam material is made with fewer chemicals.
-It’s also compliant with the GreenGuard standard, which means it meets more stringent requirements for VOCs.
+It’s also compliant with the GreenGuard standard, which means it meets more stringent VOC requirements.

-The mattress is covered with certified organic cotton, which, means it contains a percentage of organic raw material.
-On the back side of this cotton cover is a waterproof layer, which will protect the mattress from accidents.
+The mattress is covered with certified organic cotton, containing a percentage of organic raw material.
+On the back side of this cotton cover is a waterproof layer to protect the mattress from accidents.

 Like others we have reviewed, this mattress is two-sided.
 As your child grows, you can flip it over for more comfort.